 Under the GDPR we do not have a statutory requirement to have a Data Protection Officer.
 The person who is responsible for ensuring that Oxford Bridge Club CIO discharges its obligations under the GDPR is the Chair of the club’s Infrastructure Committee.

-Designated Trustees, committee members, tournament directors, scorers, host coordinators and others allocated specific responsibilities by the trustees of Oxford Bridge Club CIO have access to members’ data in order for them to carry out their legitimate tasks for the club.
+Designated Trustees, Officers, committee members, tournament directors, scorers, host coordinators, Wessex League team captains and others allocated specific responsibilities by the trustees of Oxford Bridge Club CIO have access to members’ data in order for them to carry out their legitimate tasks for the club.

 Education administrators have access to your contact details when you book a training course via Bookwhen.